compas-dev/compas/docs/userguide/cad.blender.rst

 .. note::

-    These instructions are for the latest version of Blender (4.0) and for the current LTS versions (3.3 and 3.6).
+    These instructions are for the current LTS versions of Blender (3.3, 3.6 and 4.2).
+    Other versions are currently not supported.

 .. warning::